Help us improve your experience.

 Description

-JDM Package
+JDM package

-JDM Processes
+JDM processes

 JDM container runs the following processes to carry out key tasks:

-• jdmd—Interfaces with libvirtd, and handles VM lifecycle management.
+• jdmd—Interfaces with libvirtd and handles VM lifecycle management.

 • jnud—Provides unified user experience by running in either satellite or controller modes.

-JDM Container
+JDM container

-It's a Linux Container (LXC) that runs in the host server to perform vSRX orchestration.
+A Linux Container (LXC) that runs in the host server to perform vSRX orchestration.

-vSRX Image
+vSRX image

-It's an image used to spawn vSRX Virtual Firewalls.
+An image used to spawn vSRX Virtual Firewalls.

 vSRX Virtual Firewalls

-They run in Ubuntu host server and play the role of CSDS services layer components for running security services.
+Run on the Ubuntu host server and play the role of CSDS services layer components for running security services.

 Host Software Requirements for CSDS

-The host that runs Ubuntu OS is a baremetal server with specifications outlined in this section.
+The host that runs Ubuntu OS is a bare metal server with specifications outlined in this section.

 Table 2: Host Software Specifications